National Infrastructure Strategy — positive direction of travel with further detail to follow

 - Investing £5.2 billion by 2027 to counter the increased risk of flooding and coastal erosion resulting from climate change.

-Offshore wind is set to be the Government’s renewable generation technology of choice, though we await the Energy White Paper to set out in detail the Government’s energy policy.
-The NIS also demonstrates the Government’s ongoing commitment to large scale nuclear to achieve net zero, perhaps at the expense of onshore renewables which some critics argue could deliver far better value for money if deployed at scale together with increased energy storage on the grid.
-However, onshore wind and solar has been boosted by the recent decision to allow them to compete in the next round of Contracts for Difference.
+Offshore wind is set to be the government’s renewable generation technology of choice, though we await the Energy White Paper to set out in detail the government’s energy policy.
+The NIS also demonstrates the government’s ongoing commitment to large scale nuclear to achieve net zero, perhaps at the expense of onshore renewables which some critics argue could deliver far better value for money if deployed at scale together with increased energy storage on the grid.
+However, onshore wind and solar have been boosted by the recent decision to allow them to compete in the next round of Contracts for Difference.

 Private sector investment support

 To deal with financing for infrastructure projects in the UK, a new National Infrastructure Bank (“the Bank”) has been established and will come into operation in spring 2021.
-The bank, to be based in the North of England, will co-invest with private sector investors - for which billions of pounds of private investment will be mobilised by the aforementioned 10-point plan.
+The bank, to be based in the North of England, will co-invest with private sector investors — for which billions of pounds of private investment will be mobilised by the aforementioned 10-point plan.
 The Bank will also be able to lend to local and mayoral authorities.
-Establishment of the Bank fulfils one of the key recommendations of the National Infrastructure Assessment, and will help plug the gap resulting from the UK withdrawing from the European Investment Bank.
-Government is aiming to have the Bank up and running in the first half of next year, and we can expect further details in the spring Budget.
-The mandate of the Bank and level of funding available will be key.
+The establishment of the Bank fulfils one of the key recommendations of the National Infrastructure Assessment and will help plug the gap resulting from the UK withdrawing from the European Investment Bank.
+The government is aiming to have the Bank up and running in the first half of next year, and we can expect further details in the spring Budget.
+The mandate of the Bank and the level of funding available will be key.